Welcome. May all who enter as guests leave as friends.

 Every challenge met with the force of Christ's blessing.

 There have been HARD moments in my life--physical and medical setbacks, brokenness, animosity from others, financial stress, heart-breaking loss of loved ones.
 But through each moment I have felt the hand of Christ, as if he were weaving me through a crowd of people.
 I have seen miracles that can't be explained and blessings that can't be ignored.

 Is my life always unicorns and rainbows?
 Absolutely not!
 Today was rather stormy.
 And you've heard the adage, "the calm before the storm"?
-Well, several years back I--quite cleverly--juxtaposed the phrase saying, "there's always a storm before the calm."
+Well, several years back I juxtaposed the phrase to say, "there's always a storm before the calm."

-This witty concept came to me in the midst of my own storm--my first and second pregnancies-- which both ended in miscarriage.
-To me, the words symbolized hope.
+In the midst of my own storm--my first and second pregnancies, which both ended in miscarriage--the words symbolized hope.

 No one told me that

 I'm now missing an earring